 FrameDisplayEventReceiver.onVsync Slice Track:

 Displays the time point when the application receives Vsync signals.
-Since signals are passed through Binder, the time may be slightly later than vsync-app in SurfaceFlinger.
+The connection is established through Binder, while events are delivered through BitTube/Looper channels, so timing may be slightly later than vsync-app in SurfaceFlinger.

 UI Thread Slice Track: